-David Freeman begins his second season as head coach of the USC cross country team and as an assistant coach in charge of the distance runners for the track and field team.
+David Freeman begins his second season as the coach of the USC cross country team and as an assistant coach in charge of the distance runners for the track and field team.

 USC had some strong moments under his leadership in 2013, including Erica Capellino and Jenna Tong finishing 1-2 at the first USC-UCLA Cross Country Dual Meet.
 Many of USC's runners established PRs and Tong went on to run her best 6K race at the NCAA West Regional.
 Without a freshman class in 2013, this will be the first season in which Freeman will be able to start laying the foundation of the program.

 Freeman spent the previous two seasons working at TCU where he was an assistant coach for track and cross country and served as the director of operations.
 Prior to that, Freeman was the head coach at Freedom High in Orlando, Fla. for one season and at Tates Creek High in Lexington, Ky. for two seasons.
 In 2001, Freeman was named the Area 6 Girl's Track and Field Coach of the Year as he led the Commodores to a state runner-up finish in Class 3A.

 Freeman worked with the Florida track and field team for three seasons and at his alma mater Kentucky for one season.
 He had an accomplished track career at Kentucky, highlighted by a trip to the 2008 Beijing Olympics to compete in the 1500m race.
 He represented Puerto Rico and finished 10th in his heat and 24th overall.
 Freeman graduated from Kentucky in 2005 with a degree in business management and earned his masters in business education from UK in 2009.
 While competing at Kentucky, Freeman was a three-time indoor All-American in the 800m and mile run.
 He still holds the Kentucky school record in the indoor 800m.